vegaelle/maubot_community/README.md

       this role, or it isn’t used as a required role or admin role anywhere.
 If there are role menus containing this role, they’re deactivated and the bots warns the user about them.
-    - `assign <user> <role> <space>`: adds the requested role to the user, in the given space if needed (aka if the role isn’t transient).
+    - `assign <user> <role> [space]`: adds the requested role to the user, in the given space if needed (aka if the role isn’t transient).
 The issuer must have the admin role of the category, and have the space required_role if needed
-    - `unassign <user> <role> <space>`: removes the requested role for the user, in the given space if needed (aka if the role isn’t transient).
+    - `unassign <user> <role> [space]`: removes the requested role for the user, in the given space if needed (aka if the role isn’t transient).
 The issuer must have the admin role of the category, and have the space required_role if needed
-    - `menu <role_category> <room> <prompt>`: prints the role chooser menu in the chosen room, and listen to reacts to assign roles.
-If an existing menu for this category and this room exists, it’s deactivated
     - `activate <role>`: makes role usable.
 If there are role menus containing this role, they’re deactivated and the bot warns the user about them.
     - `deactivate <role>`: makes role unusable, **if** nobody has it.
 If there are role menus containing this role, they’re deactivated and the bot warns the user about them.
 - `!roles <user>`: prints the chosen user active roles
-- `!reinvite`: checks the active roles of the user and invites them back to spaces and rooms they’re not in
+- `!reinvite [user]`: checks the active roles of the user and invites them back to spaces and rooms they’re not in.
+If a user is specified, it must be run with the correct privileges

 ### Commands that need confirmation